Call us Today at (954) 880-1302

 A Hearing Can Be Avoided in Alimony Modification Cases if Both Ex-Spouses Agree on Terms

 If you and your ex-spouse acknowledge the change in circumstances as substantial and agree on a modified alimony payment amount, you can prepare and sign a court order showing the new alimony amount.
 Most of the time, a judge will agree to the court order and avoid a hearing.
-If, however, the judge feels that one spouse is being taken advantage of by the other based on the revised alimony amount, he or she may decide to hold a hearing.
+If, however, the judge feels that one spouse is being taken advantage of by the other based on the revised alimony amount, he or she may still decide to hold a hearing.

 Every Alimony Modification, Even When Agreed-Upon by Both Parties, Must Be Court-Ordered

 Even when you and your ex-spouse agree to changes to your alimony arrangement, do not modify payments without first obtaining a court order.
+The old order generally remains in effect until a new order is entered.

 This is especially important if your agreement results in a reduced alimony payment or the elimination of alimony altogether.
 If you stop or reduce your alimony payment without court approval, you can be found in contempt of court and subject to potentially significant financial consequences.